Because CS-Script is based

 version of CLR (.NET 1.1/2.0/3.0/4.0/4.5), even potentially with future

 extending functionality of any CLR applications with "scripting", by

 details of the major features of the CS-Script scripting

 language is CLS-compliant C# (J#/JScript, VB.NET, C++/CLI and Classless C# are also supported)

-engine can run C# code targeting both .NET 1.1 and .NET 2.0 frameworks
+engine can run C# code targeting any version of .NET framework

 (you can configure the engine to work with a paricular version of the